 Prior to selling all products, we inspect them carefully to ensure they meet our strict quality guidelines.
 Products are inspected to make sure there is no rot and that all metal has been removed from the timbers.

-What is more expensive reclaimed wood floor or new wood floor?
+What is more expensive: a reclaimed wood floor or a new wood floor?

-Antique wood — they aren’t making any more of it!
+Antique wood is more expensive — they aren’t making any more of it!
 Timbers from the 17th, 18th, 19th and early 20th centuries are a finite commodity and those that meet our standards are even rarer.